redox-os/book/src/ch09-02-coding-and-building.md

 ### Test Your Changes (out of the Redox build system)

-[Redoxer](https://gitlab.redox-os.org/redox-os/redoxer) is the tool used to build/run Rust programs (and C/C++ programs with zero dependencies) for Redox, it download the Redox toolchain and make Cargo use it.
+[Redoxer](https://gitlab.redox-os.org/redox-os/redoxer) is the tool used to build and run Rust programs (and C/C++ programs with zero dependencies) for Redox, it download the Redox toolchain and use Cargo.

 #### Commands

-- Install `redoxer` tool
+- Install the tool

 ```sh
 cargo install redoxer
 ```

-- Install `redoxer` toolchain
+- Install the Redox toolchain

 ```sh
 redoxer toolchain
 ```

-- Build project with `redoxer`
+- Build the Rust program or library with Redoxer

 ```sh
 redoxer build
 ```

-- Run project with `redoxer`
+- Run the Rust program on Redox

 ```sh
 redoxer run
 ```

-- Test project with `redoxer`
+- Test the Rust program or library with Redoxer

 ```sh
 redoxer test
 ```

-- Run arbitrary executable (`echo hello`) with `redoxer`
+- Run arbitrary executable (`echo hello`) with Redoxer

 ```sh
 redoxer exec echo hello